! – Code snippet to speed up Google Fonts – > <! – End of code snippet for Google Fonts – >

 Child custody cases are understandably emotionally charged, and they are rarely straightforward.
 However, some cases are more complicated than others, involving allegations of child abuse or domestic violence, substance abuse, or concerns about one parent removing the child from the state or country.
 In cases involving these, or other complicating factors, it is even more critical to have skilled child custody lawyers on your side.

-We invite you to contact Strickler, Platnick & Hatfield to schedule a consultation regarding your Virginia custody matter.
+We invite you to contact Strickler, Platnick & Hatfield to schedule a consultation regarding your Virginia child custody, divorce, or spousal support matter.